Critic's Notebook

 408 N. Bishop Ave., No. 102

-Over the years, Spinster has become cemented in Dallas’ vinyl community, moving from Oak Cliff to the neighboring Bishop Arts district in 2019.
-The shop regularly features shows with local talent and gives neighborhood residents a spot to shop for records.
+Over the years, Spinster has become cemented in Dallas’ vinyl community, moving into the bustling Bishop Arts district in 2019.
+The shop regularly hosts shows featuring local talent and gives neighborhood residents a place to shop for records.
 A friendly staff, modest selection and a generally great vibe make Spinster a perfect spot to visit on your way to a show at The Kessler or any other happenings in Bishop Arts.
 Wanz Dover

 Racks of records at Recycled Books in Denton.